Top 22 Interview Questions: Network Firewall [Updated 2024]

 Ans:

-In simple words, a packet-filtering firewall filters traffic based on packet attributes such as source and destination addresses, source and destination port numbers, and protocol types.
+Packet-filtering firewall filters traffic based on packet attributes such as source and destination addresses, source and destination port numbers, and protocol types.

 Packet Filtering FirewallDescription